papis/papis/doc/source/configuration.rst

 Papis also offers the possibility of creating local configuration files.
-The name of the local configuration file can be configured with the :ref:`config-settings-local-config-file` setting.
+The name of the local configuration file can be configured with the :confval:`local-config-file` setting.
 The local configuration files are looked for in the current directory (where the papis command is issued) or in the directory of the current library.